jjones-edoc/chat_app_prototype/chat_app_spec.md

 ## External Member View(Chat Link Access)

 When an external member receives a chat link, they are directed to a secure, simplified chat interface.
-Since each chat link is unique to a specific conversation, external participants will only see one chat at a time via a direct link, eliminating the need for a landing page to select between multiple chats.
+Since each chat link is unique to a specific conversation, external contacts will only see one chat at a time via a direct link, eliminating the need for a landing page to select between multiple chats.
 This view is designed for straightforward participation.

-_[Image: Screenshot of the external user view after accessing via chat link]_
+_[Image: Screenshot of the external contact view after accessing via chat link]_

 ## Mobile View for External Members (Chat Link Access)

-The mobile view provides a responsive interface for external participants accessing the chat via smartphones or tablets, ensuring essential chat functions are accessible.
+The mobile view provides a responsive interface for external contacts accessing the chat via smartphones or tablets, ensuring essential chat functions are accessible.

 _[Image: Screenshot showing the chat interface on smartphone devices]_